adamkurth/reborn_dev/doc/source/installation.rst

 .. literalinclude:: ../../environment.yml

-Some of the core modules of reborn only require |scipy| and its dependencies, but GPU simulations require |pyopencl|, working with CrystFEL geometry files requires `cfelpyutils <https://pypi.org/project/cfelpyutils/>`__, and so on.
+Some of the core modules of reborn only require |scipy| and its dependencies, but GPU simulations require |pyopencl|, viewers require pyqt5, and so on.
 If you use a good package manager you might as well install all of the above dependencies.

 Setting up Python with Miniconda